 - Seasonings: Low sodium taco seasoning, chili powder, cumin, salt, pepper, and a pinch of cayenne.

 - Oil: For frying.
 Can use olive oil, coconut oil or I use avocado oil.

-- Beans and corn: Low sodium black beans, rinsed and drained.
-Can replace with refried beans.
+- Beans and corn: Low sodium canned beans, Instant Pot black beans or cooked dried beans.
+Can replace with Instant Pot refried beans or dried beans.
 Fresh, frozen, or canned corn.

 - Spice: Diced green chiles.
 You can also use minced jalapeno.
 Remember the heat comes from the seeds!
 The amount is at your discretion.

 - Tomato sauce: Low sodium plain tomato sauce.